ska-telescope/ska-low-cbf-cnic-sw/README.md

 with the python package?)

 # Changelog
+### 0.3.3
+- Stop loading input pcap file when HBM is full
+- Add Rx buffer disabled logic (for firmware debugging)
+- Fix bugs in pcapng timestamp conversion hack
+- Add some basic tests for `pcap` and `compare_pcap`
 ### 0.3.2
 - Split PTP ICL into base and scheduling components
 - Add second PTP peripheral (without scheduling part)